Integrating Materials and Manufacturing Innovation

 TMS is one of the two Sponsoring Societies (with ASM International) that supported the formation of Acta Materialia

 in 1953, and is now considered a Cooperating Society for the Acta journals.
 Cooperating societies are technical or professional societies that have been approved by the Acta Board of Governors.
 These societies have agreed to assist with development of the Acta journals and other corporation activities by offering candidates for the Acta Board of Governors.
-The Acta Board of Governors, which consists of fifteen total members, of which six are Sponsoring Society members and four are Cooperating Society members, establishes the operating procedures and policies for Acta Materialia, Inc. and oversees the publishing of the three Acta journals: Acta Materialia
+The Acta Board of Governors, which consists of fifteen total members, of which six are Sponsoring Society members and four are Cooperating Society members, establishes the operating procedures and policies for Acta Materialia, Inc. and oversees the publishing of the four Acta journals: Acta Materialia

 , Acta Biomaterialia

-, and Scripta Materialia
+, Scripta Materialia

 .
 The Acta journals are not among those offered as a free TMS member benefit.